 - Not enough information for the buyer to make a decision

 These 3 areas are incredibly telling.
 If survey respondents are trying to improve ecommerce in each of these areas, then it stands to reason that the ecommerce solutions in question are suffering from 3 major weaknesses.

 Let’s look at those weaknesses.
 In each case, we’ll also examine what it will take for manufacturers to overcome the problem and provide a seamless ecommerce experience.

 In their lives as consumers, B2B buyers are accustomed to getting shipping information from Amazon (whether it’s accurate or not is another matter!).
-At the very least, B2B ecommerce solutions should provide this level of buyer confidence—accurate estimates for shipping charges and an estimated delivery date.
+At the very least, B2B eCommerce and customer portal solutions should provide this level of buyer confidence.
+Customers deserve accurate estimates for shipping charges and an estimated delivery date.